-As previously described, a budgetary estimate was obtained from Wellons, Inc. of Vancouver, WA for the turnkey engineering, procurement and construction (EPC) vendor for the project.
+As previously described, a budgetary estimate was obtained from Wellons, Inc. of Vancouver, WA for the turnkey engineering, procurement and construction (EPC) of the project.
 Wellons is a leading supplier of biomass power projects in this size range to the forest products industry.
 Wellons provides in house engineering of their entire scope, plus manufacturing of boilers, ductwork, pollution control equipment, water treatment equipment and plant control systems.
 Major purchased equipment includes turbine-generator, air cooled condenser and main power transformer.

 Wellons scope extends, on the boiler path, from the fuel storage silos through the boiler stack.
 On the turbine-generator path, the scope extends from the steam outlet of the boiler through the interconnection substation with the utility, including a 12.5 MVA 13.8 KV/69 KV main transformer.
 The fuel receiving, processing and storage facilities are handled outside of the Wellons scope.
 Likewise, the costs of interconnecting to the utility beyond the onsite substation are beyond the scope of Wellons, but are included separately in the financial model.
 Working capital consists of the cost of spare parts, initial chemical purchases, an initial 3 months of fuel supply and the cost of the first month Operating and Maintenance expense.
-The price for the Wellons scope, including startup and training is \$37,750,000 (See Table 21).
-Note that within the scope provided by Wellons, engineering is typically 12 to 18 percent and construction is approximately 25 percent of the turnkey cost.
-Note also that a more detailed breakout of Wellons scope is provided in Appendix 3.
+The price for the Wellons scope, including startup and training is \$37,750,000 (See Table 20).